 But for most people, if you are looking to buy a vehicle that has had multiple previous owners then you may wish to ask the vendor exactly how many appear on the V5 logbook, and verify this against a data check.
 If the numbers seriously mismatch, then this might be a red flag – and you should consider walking away.

-How do I check the number of previous keepers?
+How do I check the number of previous owners?

-There are 2 ways to check the number of previous owners:
+There are 4 ways to check the number of owners that previously owned the car:

-- Order a car data check and we’ll check with the DVLA for you.
+- Order a car data check for £8.99 and we’ll check the number of keepers for you.

-Unfortunately, if you are looking for specific information on each keeper, for example previous addresses, then these can only be requested from the DVLA (more here).
+Unfortunately, if you are looking for specific information on each previous owner/keeper, for example previous addresses, then (assuming the above don’t work) these can only be requested from the DVLA (more here).

 ⭐ Why should I pay when it’s freely available?